 Easy Ways to Improve Your SEO

-Create your Google My Business Profile in just a few minutes.
-Fill out your business details, add a photo and encourage client reviews.
+Create your Google Business Profile in just a few minutes.
+Fill out your business details, add a photo, and encourage client reviews.
 And don’t forget to post updates to your profile regularly.
 Set a reminder to check on your profile weekly and post an update (an upcoming event, new service, seasonal information/hours).
 As we established earlier, most people are using Google as their primary search engine.
-Having a Google My Business profile makes it easier for people to find your business — especially if you have a physical location.
+Having a Google Business Profile makes it easier for people to find your business — especially if you have a physical location.

-Getting more traffic to your website is awesome, but if your website is clunky, outdated or unclear, those site visitors won’t stick around for long.
+Getting more traffic to your website is awesome, but if your website is clunky, outdated, or unclear, those site visitors won’t stick around for long.
 Your website should load quickly and be easy to navigate.
-Here’s a great resource on Backlinko about how to build a SEO-friendly website.
+Here’s a great resource on Backlinko about how to build an SEO-friendly website.